YuzhouGuo/SpiceMerchant/README.md

 Then, through our GOAP system, it should return a full plan telling us what concrete actions we should execute in sequence to satisfy the goal action.

   <img src="https://github.com/YuzhouGuo/SpiceMerchant/blob/main/GitHub_Demos/planFound.png">

+The standing positions for all traders are generated randomly at runtime.
-We can see that the red cylinder (stands for the merchant here) is moving to the Trader 1 first, the Text UI updated as well
+We can see that the red cylinder (stands for the merchant here) is moving to the Trader 1 first, the Text UI updated itself as well

   <img src="https://github.com/YuzhouGuo/SpiceMerchant/blob/main/GitHub_Demos/grabTwoTu.png" width="70%" height="70%">